duckdb/duckdb-web/_posts/2024-09-14-sql-only-extensions.md

 #### Extension Setup

-The first step is to create your own GitHub repo from the [DuckDB Extension Template](https://github.com/duckdb/extension-template) by clicking `Use this template`.
+The first step is to create your own GitHub repo from the [DuckDB Extension Template for SQL](https://github.com/duckdb/extension-template-sql) by clicking `Use this template`.

 Then clone your new repository onto your local machine using the terminal:
 ```sh